 What other tests might I have along with this test?

-Your doctor may also order other tests to diagnose syphilis, including:
+Your healthcare provider may also order other tests to diagnose syphilis.
+These include:

-Blood test for Treponema pallidum bacteria, which causes syphilis
+Blood test for Treponema pallidum bacteria, which cause syphilis

 Test to look at the fluid from a sore